What is the Weather Like in Wallis and Futuna in September?

 5 Tips for Visiting Wallis and Futuna in September

-1. While September is generally quieter for international visitors, it can coincide with local school holidays and community events, so booking flights and accommodation in advance is still recommended.
+1. While September is generally quieter for international visitors, it can coincide with village fêtes, so booking at least accommodation in advance is still recommended.

-2. Tradewinds can continue through September, so plan snorkelling, swimming and boat trips in the morning or during calmer tidal conditions for the best experience.
+2. Tradewinds can continue through September, so plan snorkelling, swimming and boat trips in the morning or during calmer tidal conditions, especially on Futuna.

 3. UV levels are extreme at this time of year, so apply high-factor reef-safe sunscreen regularly and wear protective clothing when outdoors.